jolow99/Rational-Approaches-to-Cooperative-AI/presentations/instituitional stance/slides.typ

 // 6.1 How do people acquire and learn these things?
 // 6.2 When do people use institutional stance
 // When do people use  BOTH together? fig 1c / fig 1d
 // Institution having beliefs / desires

-#new-section[Creating New Institutions]

 #slide[
-  = The Generative Capacity of Humans

-  #one-by-one[
-    We can explicitly represent institutional structures and reason *about* them

-  ][
-    Not just reasoning *through* them (like proto-institutional animals)

-  ][
-    This enables two uniquely human capacities:

-  ][
-    1. *Taking an institutional stance as an analytic tool*

-    Reveal hidden role-based systems

-  ][
-    2. *Social constitution*

-    Create genuinely new domains of behavior and social reality
+  = Discussion Question \#3

+  Q2) As we saw last week, Norm-augmented Markov Games (NMG) allow agents to model collective behavior as guided by shared norms:

+  #align(center)[
+    $P("action histories") = sum_"norms" P("norms") product_i P("actions of agent" i | "norms")$
   ]

+  This factors into a prior over shared norms $P("norms")$ and an individual, norm-independent component $P("actions of agent" i | "norms")$ for each agent.

+  #v(1em)

+  Can this generative model capture institutional representations?
+How would you add structure to each agent's priors over collective behavior to capture the institutional stance?
 ]

 #slide[
-  = Analytic Tool: Revealing Hidden Structures
+  = Attempt at a solution: Extended Model for Institutional Stance

+  NMG doesn't fully capture institutions—it assumes fixed, known roles and all agents relate to norms the same way.

+  #text(size: 0.85em)[
+    *Key extension:* Make roles and institutional structure latent and learnable.

+    Original NMG:
+    $P("action histories") = sum_"norms" P("norms") product_i P("actions"_i | "norms")$

+    #v(0.5em)

+    *Institutional model:*
+    $P("action histories") = sum_(I, R) P(I, R) product_i P("actions"_i | "role"_i, I, R)$

+    Where:
+    - $I$ = institutional structure (graph of roles)
+    - $R$ = role assignments for each agent
+    - $P(I, R) = P(I) dot P(R | I)$ factorizes into structure and assignments

+    Agents must now infer: (1) which institutional structure is operative, (2) which role each agent occupies, (3) internal and inter-role norms
+  ]
+]

+#new-section[Interplay with Mentalizing]

+#slide[
+  = When Do We Use Each Stance?

   #one-by-one[
-    We can analyze phenomena we might not initially think of as institutional
+    *1) Institutional stance without mentalizing:*

+    Reduces cognitive costs—order coffee and expect it to appear without tracking mental states, like using a vending machine.
   ][

-    *Example:* Race, gender, and caste systems
+    *2) Competition between stances:*

+    When predictions fail, we switch.
+Coffee delayed?
+Start mentalizing—are they busy or did they forget?
+Acting unusually formal?
+Consider institutional context—maybe their boss is watching.
   ][
-    Often essentialized (thought of as deep quasi-biological kinds)

-  ][
-    But can be analyzed in *structural terms*

-  ][
-    Revealed as hierarchical systems of interlocking social roles

-  ][
-    "Woman" as a structural position defined in subordination to "man"

-  ][
-    Once revealed → we can evaluate, modify, or intentionally subvert them
+    *3) We can also combine the stances:*

+    Roles can encode mental state expectations, and we can attribute mental states to institutions themselves.
   ]
 ]

 #slide[
-  = Social Constitution: Creating New Realities

-  #one-by-one[
-    Some entities are *socially constituted* (not just constructed)
+  = Institutional Stance with Mentalistic Agents

+  #toolbox.side-by-side[
+    #image("images/fig1c.png", width: 80%)
   ][
-    Their existence is actively sustained by institutional structures
+    Roles can encode expectations about mental states

+    *Example:* Stock person at supermarket
+    - Role requires knowing where items are located
+    - But we don't infer they're passionate about supermarkets
+    - Mental states are tagged to the role, not the person ]
+]

+#slide[
+  = Mentalistic Stance to Understand Institutions

+  #toolbox.side-by-side[
+    #image("images/fig1d.png", width: 80%)
   ][
-    *Examples:* Ballots, voting, citizenship
+    We attribute mental states to institutional representations themselves

+    *Example:* "Russia wants to annex Ukraine"
+    - Ascribing desires and intentions to groups
+    - Anthropomorphizing institutions and roles
+    - General capacity to treat collectives as mental agents ]
 ]

+#slide[
+  = Discussion Question \#4

+  1) Consider the way an individual agent models the group it is part of in the *Imagined We* and *Bayesian Delegation* papers.

+  Would you describe those models as an application of the institutional stance, or the mentalistic stance?
+Why?
 ]

 #slide[
-  = Socially Constituted vs. Socially Constructed

-  #toolbox.side-by-side[
-    *Socially Constructed:*

-    Hammers, carpentry, carpenters

-    Social forces involved in creation, but existence doesn't require social agreement

-    *A hammer remains a hammer even if institutions change* ][
-    *Socially Constituted:*

-    Ballots, voting, citizens

-    Existence requires institutional structures

-    *A ballot can cease to be a ballot through institutional change*

-    Even without changing physical properties
+  = Discussion Question \#5

+  3) The authors argue that possessing the institutional stance allows people to move beyond treating social categories like race, gender or caste as essential/immutable features, and instead understand such categories as contingent roles within institutions.

+  If each stance corresponds to a probabilistic generative model of the social world, how would those models differ?
+What evidence would cause someone to decrease belief in an essentialist model and increase belief in an institutional model?
 ]

+#slide[
+  = Essentialist vs Institutional Models

+  #align(center)[
+    #image("images/essentialist_vs_institutional-1.png", width: 95%)
   ]

+  #text(size: 0.85em)[
+    *Key difference:* Essentialist models use hard-coded priors (stable across contexts), while institutional models use contingent priors (dependent on roles and norms).

+    *Evidence needed:* Counterfactual showing behavior changes with context proves priors are institutionally produced, not essential.
+  ]
+]

 #new-section[Conclusion]
-// TODO: Add discussion question Q3.
-The authors argue that possessing the institutional stance allows people to move beyond treating social categories like race, gender or caste as an essential / immutable feature of an agent, and instead understand such categories as contingent roles within a (potentially oppressive) institution.
-If each of these stances corresponds to a probabilistic generative model of the social world, how would those models differ?
-What kind of evidence would cause someone to decrease their belief in an essentialist model of a social category, and increase their belief in an institutional model?

 #slide[
   = Implications: The Power to Create and Transform
-  #one-by-one[

   The institutional stance enables us to:

-  ][
-    1. *Analyze existing institutions*
+  1. *Analyze existing institutions:*

-    Reveal hidden hierarchies and role-based systems ][
+     Reveal hidden hierarchies and role-based systems

-    2. *Critique unfair systems*
+  2. *Critique unfair systems:*
      Evaluate oppressive institutional structures

-  ][
-    3. *Imagine alternatives*
+  3. *Imagine alternatives:*

-    Consider how to modify or erase unjust institutions ][
+     Consider how to modify or erase unjust institutions

-    4. *Create new realities*
+  4. *Create new realities:*

-    Synthesize novel institutional structures that genuinely create new social kinds ][
-    The generative aspect allows us to imagine and pursue genuine institutional alternatives ]
+     Synthesize novel institutional structures that genuinely create new social kinds.
+The generative aspect allows us to imagine and pursue genuine institutional alternatives
 ]

 #slide[
   #show: focus
-  Questions & Discussion
+  Questions & Further Discussion
 ]